vackosar/vackosar.github.io/_posts/2017-02-26-15$-Ebay-USB-Microscope.md

 layout: post
 title: "15$ Ebay USB Microscope"
 date: 2017-02-26
+description: When I was a kid, I always loved to play with my grand grand father's microscope which used to be used for checking meat for presence of dangerous worms.
 ---

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eDrts252LsA" frameborder="0" allowfullscreen></iframe>

-When I was a kid, I always loved to play with my grand grand father's microscope which used to be used for checking meat for presence of dangerous worms.
 I was unhappy that I could never get back to things I saw.
 I couldn't take pictures or videos.

 So when I saw this 15$ USB microscope on Ebay I had to buy it.
 I installed it on the old microscope set up and had lots of fun with.